nnikolaeva/neighborhood-map/README.md

 ####HOW TO USE APPLICATION
-1. Application uses the following APIs: google maps ,google streetview, foursquare
-2. Click on any marker on the map to view animated marker and the detail info from foursquare API and google streetview
+1. Click on any marker on the map to view animated marker and the detail info from foursquare API and google streetview
-3. Click on any item in list view to view animated marker and the detail info from foursquare API and google streetview
+2. Click on any item in list view to view animated marker and the detail info from foursquare API and google streetview
-4. Enter partial or full name of the place in the search bar to filter both the locations in the list view and markers on the map
+3. Enter partial or full name of the place in the search bar to filter both the locations in the list view and markers on the map
-5. Enter partial or full address of the place in the search bar to filter both the locations in the list view and markers on the map
+4. Enter partial or full address of the place in the search bar to filter both the locations in the list view and markers on the map